ProveItForReal/proveitforreal.github.io/studies/eating-an-apple-everyday.md

 <h3>Summary of findings</h3>

+For the questions we asked over a one week timespan:

-Eating an apple every day is quite likely to improve your overall awesomeness (p value of 98%).
+* Eating an apple everyday is quite likely to improve your overall awesomeness (p value 98%).
+* Eating an apple everyday is unlikely to change your overall health (p value 98%).

 <h3>Methods</h3>